IEEEServices/hackathon-2021/README.md

 ## Proposed task

+We challenge the participants to create innovative cloud services on top of custom quantum programs or to find novel applications for the Qiskit Runtime's built-in library.

 Introduced by IBM Quantum, [Qiskit Runtime](https://quantum-computing.ibm.com/lab/docs/iql/runtime/) is a new model of execution aiming at fulfilling the promises of near-time quantum computing by executing hybrid classical and quantum Python programs.

 We envision a future of quantum services and invite all the community of professional developers, students and quantum enthusiasts to make the most of quantum cloud services using Qiskit Runtime.
-Even in beta, [developers can download and start experimenting locally](https://github.com/Qiskit-Partners/qiskit-runtime/), leveraging built-in programs or uploading their own, and exposing them as cloud services for others to use.
+Even in beta, [developers can download and start experimenting locally](https://github.com/delapuente/qiskit-runtime/#test-server), leveraging built-in programs or uploading their own, and exposing them as cloud services for others to use.

-We challenge the participants to create innovative cloud services on top of custom quantum programs or to find novel applications for the Qiskit Runtime's built-in library.

 ## How to participate